 Common Examples of VR In Healthcare

 Virtual reality works for healthcare in various ways.
-For example, it provides medical training by showing scenarios and common situations that can arise in physical setups.
-Most of the Top Hospitals and Medical universities across the World implemented VR applications to train professionals, perform surgery, or provide medical education remotely.
+For example, it provides medical training by showing scenarios and common situations that can arise in physical settings.
+Most of the Top Hospitals and Medical universities across the world have implemented VR applications to train professionals, perform surgery, or provide medical education remotely.

-It involves problem-oriented learning, internal body organ explanation by virtual visualisation, and teaches the necessary communication skills to students.
+It involves problem-oriented learning, internal body organ explanation by virtual visualization, and teaching the necessary communication skills to students.

-By distracting patients' attention away, virtual reality is known to relieve chronic pain in people who are recovering from any disease or when the use of pain medicine or anaesthesia is contraindicated.
+By distracting patients' attention away, virtual reality is known to relieve chronic pain in people who are recovering from any disease or when the use of pain medicine or anesthesia is contraindicated.

 Another example of VR in the medical field is assistance in physical therapy and rehabilitation for patients who find it difficult to exercise because of pain.
 VR helps and motivates them to complete their physical activity by distracting their attention away from pain with the help of specific visual aids, sensations, and sounds.